Linux753/raysen/README.md

 # Raysen :

 ## What is this ?
-This is an implementation in Rust of a ray-tracer following (for the moment) the tutorial :
+This is an implementation in Rust of a multithreaded ray-tracer following (for the moment) the tutorial :

 [_https://github.com/RayTracing/raytracing.github.io_](https://github.com/RayTracing/raytracing.github.io)